-The puzzle: Move 3 sticks in the figure and form 2 squares
+Move 3 sticks in the figure and form 2 squares

-This is the 13th matchstick puzzle with solution.
-You have to move 3 matchsticks in the figure shown and make 2 squares.
+Part I: Move 3 matchsticks in the figure shown and make 2 squares.

-The second part of the question is: how many unique solutions can you find?
+Part II: How many unique solutions can you find?
 A unique solution means—if you rotate the solution figure in any way, it will still remain unique.
 And you have to find ALL such unique solutions.

 How should we proceed?

 You can go ahead in using trial and error, but usually that takes more time.
 Instead, if you do a bit of analysis, you can reach at least one solution quickly.
 That's the first part of the puzzle.

 Solution: Structural analysis and reasoning—Identifying which 3 sticks to move and where to move